AbhiSharma999/text-to-audio/README.md

 # text-to-audio
-Converting pdf audio file(mp3) using Python's PyPDF2 and pyttsx3
+Converting pdf to audio file(mp3) using Python's PyPDF2 and pyttsx3